weixiaoqimath/persistent_sheaf_Laplacians/README.md

 # Persistent sheaf Laplacians
-The algorithm is implemented in psl.py.
+Python code for paper https://arxiv.org/abs/2112.10906 The algorithm is in psl.py.